-The BCBS defined minimum Basel III capital requirements, which were phased in from 1 January 2013 to 31 December 2018 and became fully effective on 1 January 2019.
-As of 31 December 2018, the minimum ratio requirements for common equity tier 1 (CET1) capital including the capital conservation buffer and for total capital including the capital conservation buffer were 6.375% and 9.875%, respectively, plus countercyclical buffer.
+The BCBS minimum Basel III capital requirements for common equity tier 1 (CET1) capital including the capital conservation buffer and for total capital including the capital conservation buffer are 7.0% and 10.5%, respectively, plus the countercyclical buffer.
 Moreover, global systemically important banks (G-SIBs) are subject to additional CET1 capital buffer requirements in the range from 1.0% to 3.5%.
-These additional buffer requirements were phased in from 1 January 2016 to 31 December 2018 and became fully effective on 1 January 2019.
 The Financial Stability Board (FSB) has determined that UBS is a G-SIB, using an indicator-based methodology adopted by the BCBS.
-In November 2018, the FSB confirmed that, based on the year-end 2017 indicators, the additional CET1 capital buffer requirement for UBS Group is 1.0%.
+In November 2019, the FSB confirmed that, based on the year-end 2018 indicators, the additional CET1 capital buffer requirement for UBS Group is 1.0%.
 BCBS requirements are minimum requirements that regulators must put in place in their respective jurisdictions.
-As the Swiss SRB capital requirements exceed the BCBS requirements, including the G-SIB buffer, UBS is not affected by these additional G-SIB requirements.
+As a G-SIB, UBS is also subject to minimum TLAC requirements.
+The Swiss SRB capital requirements exceed the BCBS requirements, including the G-SIB buffer.
+Hence, UBS is not affected by these additional G-SIB requirements.

 Notice to investors I This document and the information contained herein are provided solely for information purposes, and are not to be construed assolicitation of an offer to buy or sell any securities or other financial instruments in Switzerland, the United States or any other jurisdiction.
 No investment decision relating to securities of or relating to UBS Group AG, UBS AG or their affiliates should be made on the basis of this document.
-Refer to UBS Group AG and UBS AG's Annual Report 2018 and to the subsequent quarterly reports for additional information.
+Refer to UBS Group AG and UBS AG's Annual Report 2019 and to the subsequent quarterly reports for additional information.
 These reports are available at www.ubs.com/investors.